terrywbrady/iiif-seajug/PITCHME.md

 ### IIIF Viewers

-Viewers with an awareness of the IIIF Standard
+Viewers with an awareness of the IIIF Standards

 - [Image Viewing Clients](http://iiif.io/apps-demos/#image-viewing-clients)